FOREX-Dollar steadies as pre-Fed nerves dominate

 Barclays was the latest major bank to cast some doubt on a dollar rally extending into a first quarter set to be dominated by the first policy initiatives from the Trump administration.

-While investors have bet on the new president taking steps to bolster growth that will push inflation higher, there are also concerns that he may spark protectionism globally, driving cash into traditional safe havens like the yen.
+While investors have bet strongly in the past month on the new president taking steps to bolster growth that will push inflation higher, there are also concerns that he may spark protectionism globally.

 "We think the meeting may be a catalyst for people to take some profit on long dollar positions," Barclays analyst Hamish Pepper said.